tomer1812/pydts/paper.md

 The utility of *PyDTS* is demonstrated through an analysis of patients' length of stay (LOS) in intensive care unit (ICU), conducted by @meir_gorfine_dtsp_2025.
 This analysis uses the publicly accessible, large-scale Medical Information Mart for Intensive Care (MIMIC-IV, version 2.0) dataset [@johnson_mimic-iv_2022; @goldberger_physiobank_2000].

 @meir_gorfine_dtsp_2025 developed a discrete-time survival model to predict ICU LOS based on patients’ clinical characteristics at admission.
-The data comprises 25,170 ICU admissions, with LOS recorded in discrete units from 1 to 28 days, resulting in many patients sharing the same event time on each day.
+The dataset comprises 25,170 ICU patients.
+For each patient, only the last admission is considered, and features related to prior admission history are included.
+The LOS is recorded in discrete units from 1 to 28 days, resulting in many patients sharing the same event time on each day.
 Three competing events are considered: discharge to home (69.0%), transfer to another medical facility (21.4%), and in-hospital death (6.1%).
 Patients who left the ICU against medical advice (1.0%) are treated as right-censored, and administrative censoring is applied to those hospitalized for more than 28 days (2.5%).
 The analysis includes 36 covariates per patient.
 For a full description of the data, see @meir_gorfine_dtsp_2025.

 Three estimation procedures were compared: the method of @lee_analysis_2018 without regularization, two-step approach of @meir_gorfine_dtsp_2025 without and with LASSO regularization.
+When applying the two-step procedure with LASSO regularization, we need to specify the hyperparameters that control the amount of regularization applied to each competing event.
+*PyDTS* provides functionality for tuning these hyperparameters via K-fold cross-validation.
+By default, the optimal values are those that maximize the out-of-sample global-AUC metric, as defined in @meir_gorfine_dtsp_2025, Appendix A. Additional tuning options are also available.
-LASSO was implemented using a grid search with 4-fold cross-validation to select the optimal hyperparameters by maximizing the global-AUC metric.
-Detailed results of the case study are presented in @meir_gorfine_dtsp_2025.
+Here, a grid search with 4-fold cross-validation was performed to select the optimal hyperparameters that maximize the global-AUC.

-The code below illustrates a cross-validated grid search that selects the optimal LASSO penalty parameters for each competing event.
+The code below illustrates such tuning procedure

 ```python
 import numpy as np